What Does Jai Guru Deva Mean – Thom Knoles | Vedic Meditation

 Deva = “a shining one”, source of English word “divine”.

 Thus, the meaning of “Jai Guru Deva” is literally “Glory to the shining remover of darkness.”
-Who is “Guru Deva” to the individual user of the phrase, almost is beside the point.
+Who is “Guru Deva” to the individual user of the phrase, is almost beside the point.

 “Jai Guru Deva” is a way of reminding oneself regularly and acknowledging with others the truth that the knowledge we enjoy so freely came from a source other than one’s small self and offers gratitude to that source.